dheero/OBF.github.io/wiki/Google_Summer_of_Code_Application_Evaluation.md

     presumably edit his/her application to respond to your request for information or criticism (at least they could last year).
-2. For scoring, leave the 'Public review' box unchecked (i.e., the student will not see it, but other mentors will), change the 'Score' drop-down to where you want it, add explanatory comment for your score, and hit 'Submit'.
+2. For scoring, leave the 'Public review' box unchecked (i.e., the student will not see it, but other mentors will), change the *Score* drop-down to where you want it, add explanatory comment for your score, and hit 'Submit'.
 Scores are cumulative, so you can revert a score by subtracting what you previously added.
 Scores without